How to Estimate Your Take Home Pay in Ontario

 The bottom line

 Determining your net income takes some effort but provides significant benefits for planning your budget, savings goals, retirement, and other finances.
 Moreover, it helps you evaluate whether overtime, second jobs, or salary increases provide sufficient after-tax benefit to justify additional work hours.
-In summary, calculating your personal take home pay in Ontario gives you the details needed to optimize your financial situation.
+In summary, calculating your personal take-home pay in Ontario provides the details you need to optimize your financial situation.

 You should verify your net income periodically when you start a new job, get a raise, or have any changes to your employment status or tax situation.
 Annually checking your net pay when you file taxes is also recommended.